-The Fund may issue an unlimited number of series of units and may issue an unlimited number of units within each series.
-The Fund may offer new series, or cease to offer existing series, at any time, without notification to, or approval from, you.
-The expenses of each series of the Fund are tracked separately and a separate NAV is calculated for each series.
+Each Fund may issue an unlimited number of series of units and may issue an unlimited number of units within each series.
+The

+Funds may offer new series, or cease to offer existing series, at any time, without notification to, or approval from you.
+The expenses of each series of each Fund are tracked separately and a separate NAV is calculated for each series.
 Although the money which you and other investors pay to purchase units of each series, and the expenses of each series, are tracked on a series-by-series basis in your Fund's administration records, the assets of all series of your Fund are combined into a single pool to create one portfolio for investment purposes.

-There are currently seven (7) series of units available under this simplified prospectus: Series A, F, FB, O, PW, PWFB, and PWX units.
+There are currently seven (7) series of units available under this simplified prospectus: Series A, F, FB, O, PW, PWFB and PWX units.
+The particular series available within each Fund under this simplified prospectus is listed on the front cover and in the Part B of each Fund.
 The minimum investment and eligibility requirements of the series offered under this simplified prospectus are detailed below.